What is a procedure like?

 How common is this procedure?

-The AngioVac System has been used for hundreds of procedures in a growing number of hospitals nationwide since 2013.2 In the United States, the AngioVac Cannula and Circuit are indicated for use during extracorporeal bypass for up to six hours.
-In addition, the Cannula is indicated for the removal of fresh, soft thrombi and emboli.
+The AngioVac System has been used for procedures in a growing number of hospitals nationwide since 2013.2 The AngioVac Cannula and Circuit are indicated for use during extracorporeal bypass for up to six hours.
+In addition, the AngioVac Cannula is indicated for the removal of fresh, soft thrombi and emboli.
+Please consult with your AngioDynamics representative for country-specific availability.

 Will this work for me?